nutanixdev/python-api-lab-devmktg/index.rst

 Optional Components
 ###################

 In addition to the requirement components above, the following things are "nice to have".
-They are not mandatory for these labs.
+They are not supplementary only and are not required this lab.

 - A `Github <https://github.com/>`_ account.
 This can be created by signing up directly through GitHub.
 - The `GitHub Desktop <https://desktop.github.com/>`_ application (available for Windows and Mac only)